barsie/portfolio/README.md

 - 👋 Hi, I’m @Barsie
 - 👀 I’m interested in ...
 BLOCKCHAIN, IA, Web Dev, Information Security
 - 🌱 I’m currently learning ...
-Web Dev
+Web Dev -- JS and FrameWorks(node, express, gulp, react) and
+- DDBB management (No SQL --Mongo DB, CAUGH DB) and SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...